rhempel/fixitinfirmware/posts/mission-statements.rst

 -------------------------------

 I just said that *Failure is not an option* is one of my guiding star statements.
-At LEGO we have a similar one - *Only the best is good enough*.
+The LEGO Group has a similar one - *Only the best is good enough*.

 As much as I admire these statements, they come with a downside.
 They may set up the organization to believe that failures will not happen, or